 The FBI has several responsibilities and priorities –

-The functions and responsibilities of the FBI are similar to that of other domestic security agencies such as British MI5, French DGSI, and the Russian FSB.
+The functions and responsibilities of the FBI are similar to those of other domestic security agencies, such as the British MI5, the French DGSI, and the Russian FSB.

 Despite being a domestic law enforcement agency, the FBI has a considerable presence outside the U.S. The agency has about 63 offices, also known as ‘legats,’ and 30 sub-offices in cities around the world.
 They allow better coordination with foreign security services and are regulated by the FBI International Operations Division at the U.S headquarters.

-The two agencies have different training methodologies and a completely separate training setup.
+The two agencies use different training methodologies and have completely separate training setups.

 CIA Training

 The Central Intelligence Agency operates multiple education and training facilities across the United States.
-It includes CIAU, or CIA University, Warrenton Training Center in Virginia, and Harvey Point Defense Testing Activity in North Carolina.
+It includes CIAU (CIA University), the Warrenton Training Center in Virginia, and the Harvey Point Defense Testing Activity in North Carolina.

-CIAU is a primary education institution of the Central Intelligence Agency founded in 2002.
-The university instructs new hires, as well as, experienced CIA officers in various intelligence and defense-related courses on weapons proliferation, WMDs, chemical weapons manufacturing, counterterrorism, anti-money laundering geography skills, and basic management.
+CIAU is a primary education institution of the Central Intelligence Agency, founded in 2002.
+The university instructs new hires and experienced CIA officers in various intelligence- and defense-related courses on weapons proliferation, WMDs, chemical weapons manufacturing, counterterrorism, anti-money laundering, geographic skills, and basic management.
 It also provides extensive language training to its students.

 A small number of enrollees in the CIAU are employed in other U.S intelligence agencies, including the Federal Bureau of Investigation.
 Importantly, the university doesn’t train spies or any foreign intelligence officers.